Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: Physics at the FPF

 \subsection{New Particles}

 The many experimental signatures and broad range of BSM particle masses that can be probed at the FPF, from MeV up to the TeV scale, provide the foundation for a broad BSM physics program that will address fundamental questions in particle physics in a manner that is complementary to other existing and proposed facilities.
-Here we illustrate two representative examples of such unique search opportunities.
+This includes searches for decays of long-lived particles which were discussed in Ref.~\cite{Feng:2022inv}.
+Such particles, for example, arise in models proposed to explain the nature and observed abundance of dark matter, such as dark matter mediators and inelastic dark matter discussed above; as light relaxions to solve the electroweak hierarchy problem~\cite{Banerjee:2020kww}; as light inflaton candidate~\cite{Okada:2019opp}; in the two Higgs doublet model~\cite{Kling:2022uzy} or R-partity violating models of supersymmetry~\cite{Dreiner:2022swd}.
+Further signatures are provided by muon-philic particles that can be produced in muon scattering inside the neutrino detectors~\cite{Ariga:2023fjg, Batell:2024cdl, MammenAbraham:2025gai} or light axions that can convert to photons in the magnetic fields of FPF experiments~\cite{Kling:2022ehv}.
+Below, we illustrate two additional examples of such unique search opportunities.

 \textbf{Millicharged Particles:} The prospects for millicharged particle (mCP) searches at the FPF are shown in the left panel of \cref{fig:BSM_newparticles}.
 Such particles provide an interesting BSM physics target, both for their possible implications for the principle of charge quantization and as a candidate for a strongly interacting sub-component of DM.
 FORMOSA, a proposed scintillator-based experiment at the FPF, will have world-leading sensitivity to mCPs~\cite{Foroughi-Abari:2020qar}.
 When compared to existing bounds and projections from several other ongoing or proposed experiments, FORMOSA benefits from the high-energy LHC collisions and the enhanced mCP production in the forward region, enabling the most sensitive probe of mCPs in the broad mass range from 100 MeV to 100 GeV.